infoatgodreams/GoDreams-Repository/Roll Ups/Child Development/Child Development.md

-# Interventions to improve cognitive development
+# Interventions to improve cognitive development in institutional care

-## Six principles for supporting children in care who have been traumatised
+## Six principles for supporting children in care
 - Provide safe environments and rich experiences that stimulate and enrich brain growth.
 - Support children and caregivers to understand the link between traumatic events and cognitive difficulties.
 - Develop and support positive relationships and connections in children's lives.